bordoni/fakerpress/readme.txt

  * Create random HTML to test your Theme
  * Generate comments with random User data
  * Create fake Taxonomy terms and Assign it to random posts
- * Generate fake User Data to test your Plugin
+ * Generate fake User Data to test your plugin

 **Languages:**